nanoexpress/ultimate-oss/docs/benchmark.md

 Example for HTTP

-> 5\$ DigitalOcean plan can handle 1000 HTTP Requests per hour easily and without any slowdowns
+> 5\$ DigitalOcean plan can handle 1000 HTTP Requests per day easily and without any slowdowns

 or for WebSocket